flozanor82/SchoolClosures_EdWeek/README.md

 # Notes about the data
 ### Education Week
-The data can be downloaded as an excel spreadsheet (eg. as of today, 4/5/20) only at state level.
+The data can be downloaded as an excel spreadsheet (eg. as of today, 4/15/20) only at state level.
 Before tracking of closures happened at the school level and at the school district level.
-The code below organized and structured EDucation Week data and merged it with the NCES Common Core Data files on enrollment.
+The code below organized and structured Education Week data and merged it with the NCES Common Core Data files on enrollment.
 ### NCES Common Core Data
-Department of Education dat on the universe of schools and of Local Education Authorities (School Districts).
-It
+Department of Education data on the universe of schools and of Local Education Authorities (Local Education Authorities, School Districts).
+Par tof the [Common Core Data](https://nces.ed.gov/ccd/files.asp#Fiscal:1,LevelId:5,SchoolYearId:31,Page:1), the membership files contain enrollment at the school or school district level.
+### SEDA Files
+In this procedure we use SEDA files that have cross-walks of LEAs to counties.

 # Procedure Description
 We received archived version of EdWeek files, the version as of 3/13 is the first that tracked district level decisions up to then only schools with clean identifiers.
 We then update every day from then to 3/23.
 After 3/23 there is pretty much no variation since then once most of the state rulings have been accounted for.
 We completed the infromation of states still missing from a mandate/recommendation using information from the University of Washington state policies.